The Origins of Mabon: Traditions and Rituals for the Autumn Equinox

 Apple Cider

 Cider is an excellent drink to enjoy at any time of year, but it has special significance during the fall season when we want to celebrate the abundant crops and the bounty from the orchards.
-Cider is made from fermented apple juice.
+Apple cider is made from fermented apple juice.
 It can be sweetened if desired.
 Try making your own cider at home using organic apples.

 Dress In Your Favorite Fall Colors